NVE/TuLiPa/README.md

 The framework supports having state variables and setting them with boundary conditions.
 This is important for storages, certain problem restrictions, and stochastic algorithms where the master- and sub-problems needs to be connected.

 #### Power system representation:
 Real world concepts like transmission lines, power plants, hydropower storages and demands etc. are stored as structs in a list.
 The type of the struct and its data fields (and their types) decide characteristics of the model objects and how they are included into the LP-problem.
 This list can be manipulated based on the user’s preferences.
-We can for example start with a very detailed power system and simplify it (aggregate areas, aggregate power plants, remove startup costs, remove short-term storage system etc.…) before we run the model.
+We can for example start with a very detailed power market representation and simplify it (aggregate areas, aggregate power plants, remove startup costs, remove short-term storage system etc.…) before we run the model.

 #### Get an overview of TLP:
 - src/TLP.jl – gives an overview of the different parts of the framework